ionide/ionide-vscode-fsharp/README.md

 - Solution / project explorer
 - And more...

+## New Feature: Handling Terminal Size and Long Lines in FSI Terminal

+This new feature addresses the issue of handling comments and long lines in the interactive mode of Ionide.
+It includes the following improvements:

+- Detecting terminal size and generating a message to inform users when the terminal is too small or the line is too long.
+- Modifying the way code is sent to the FSI terminal to handle comments and long lines better.

 ## How to Contribute

 Ths project is hosted on [GitHub](https://github.com/ionide/ionide-vscode-fsharp) where you can [report issues](https://github.com/ionide/ionide-vscode-fsharp/issues), participate in [discussions](https://github.com/ionide/ionide-vscode-fsharp/discussions), fork